Skip to main content

 Connection: IMAP / Exchange

-Customization depth is unmatched.
-Create multi-step actions triggered by swipes: archive, label, and forward in one gesture.
-Workflow integration sends emails to task managers, note apps, and project tools.
-The Apple Watch app lets you triage from your wrist.
+Airmail is the Swiss Army knife of email apps.
+Create multi-step actions triggered by swipes — archive, label, and forward in one gesture.
+Workflow integration sends emails to Todoist, Things, Trello, Notion, and Bear.
 Siri Shortcuts support means voice-triggered email actions.

 How We Tested